 - Landscape images are preferred, but portrait images are also okay.

 - Bio: Please submit your bio along with your guest post and image(s).

 - Excerpt: Along with your post, please submit a short excerpt to be featured on our homepage.
 This will be a short block of text (1-3 sentences) that can hook a reader and let them know what your post is about.
 (If you skip this step, your editor will write an excerpt for your post.)

 - Editing: Our in-house editors are empowered to make small alterations to correct grammar, spelling, and punctuation errors.
 If there are more significant issues, your editor will offer feedback and ask you to revise.

 - Social Media: If you want us to tag you on Instagram, Twitter, or Facebook when we shout out your post, please tell us what your social media handles are when you submit the post.

-The difference between guest contributors and irregular contributors is that irregular contributors are officially added to our WordPress site, whereas guest contributors are not.
-If you’re a guest contributor, we’ll still credit you and we’ll flag your post as a guest post (like this), but WordPress will mark our managing editor as the “official” author.
-If you’re an irregular contributor, WordPress will mark you as the official author of the post and you’ll have your own page to show off all your posts (like this).
-Also, if you’re an irregular contributor, you can submit future posts directly through WordPress.
+The difference between guest contributors and “regular” contributors is that regular contributors are officially added to our WordPress site, whereas guest contributors are not.
+If you’re a guest contributor, we’ll credit you and we’ll flag your post as a guest post, but WordPress will technically mark our managing editor as the author.
+If you’re a regular contributor, WordPress will mark you as the author of the post and you’ll have your own page to show off all your posts.
+Also, if you’re a regular contributor, we’ll ask that you submit posts directly through WordPress (rather than through email).